 Forestry is a controversial topic when it comes to carbon offset projects, since this is a type of carbon sequestration and does not permanently remove carbon from the atmosphere.
 Carbonzero ensures that each of the projects only sources projects that have been accredited under certain certifications such as the Climate, Community and Biodiversity Alliance standards.
 Standards like this one ensure adequate quantification and proper ownership rights, particularly in relation to aboriginal land claims.

-A REC is essentially like a carbon offset, only it specifically represents the environmental benefits from renewable electricity such as wind or solar.
-These types of projects are permanent reductions of greenhouse gas emissions, but are typically measured in kilowatt-hours or megawatt hours.
-Any money generated by the sale of RECs provide a financial incentive for developers to construct more renewable-energy projects
+A REC is essentially like a carbon offset, only it specifically represents the environmental benefits of renewable electricity such as wind or solar.
+These types of projects are permanent reductions of greenhouse gas emissions but are typically measured in kilowatt-hours or megawatt hours.
+Any money generated by the sale of RECs provide a financial incentive for developers to construct more renewable-energy projects.

 In the same way that purchasing green energy supports renewable energy, purchasing carbon offsets supports low carbon technologies.
 But there are a few key differences between purchasing green energy and buying carbon offsets: